themepaste/admin-safety-guard/readme.txt

 4. After installation, click `Activate` to enable the plugin on your site.

 == Changelog ==

+= 1.0.5 =
+[new] Added extendable action and filter hooks
+[new] Ready to integrate Pro version
+[new] Conditionally loaded all assets
+[new] Added default values for logo URL, width and height [fix] Fixed logo issue from customizer
+[fix] Fixed various issues

 = 1.0.4 =
 [new] Auto permalink flush added, based on custom login logout url